robertmartin8/PyPortfolioOpt/README.md

 interesting signals, PyPortfolioOpt can help you combine your alpha streams in a risk-efficient way.

-Head over to the [documentation on ReadTheDocs](https://pyportfolioopt.readthedocs.io/en/latest/) to get an in-depth look at the project, or continue below to check out some examples.
+Head over to the [documentation on ReadTheDocs](https://pyportfolioopt.readthedocs.io/en/latest/) to get an in-depth look at the project, or check out the [cookbook](https://github.com/robertmartin8/PyPortfolioOpt/tree/master/cookbook) to see some examples showing the full process from downloading data to building a portfolio.

 <center>
 <img src="https://github.com/robertmartin8/PyPortfolioOpt/blob/master/media/conceptual_flowchart_v2.png" style="width:70%;"/>